Unknown's avatar

 Writing back copy.

-Just like blurbs, learning to write back copy is another skill to master.
+Like blurbs, learning to write back copy is another skill to master.
 While these two and other instances of writing advertising copy are related, they’re not identical.

 Uploading manuscripts.